galaxy-genome-annotation/python-apollo/docs/commands/remote.rst

 **Help**

-TODO: Broken?
 Update the configuration of a track that has already been added to the organism.
 Will not update data for the track.

 **Output**